Television Marquee Moon

 Television Album Reviews

-There were a plethora of musical acts that originated from the CBGBs club in New York in the mid-1970s; The Ramones, Talking Heads, Patti Smith, and Blondie all went on to achieve acclaim, while all occupying different niches in the punk and new wave spectrum.
-Television are the least well-known of the above CBGBs acts, but they’ve received acclaim, especially for their 1977 debut Marquee Moon.
+A plethora of musical acts originated from the CBGBs club in New York in the mid-1970s.
+The Ramones, Talking Heads, Patti Smith, and Blondie all went on to achieve acclaim, occupying different niches in the punk and new wave spectrum.
+Television is the least well-known of the above CBGBs acts, but they’ve received acclaim, especially for their 1977 debut, Marquee Moon.

 The pivotal part of Television’s sound is the guitar interplay of Tom Verlaine and Richard Lloyd with their interlocking riffs and impressive solos.
 The two guitarists have contrasting styles; Verlaine is more avant-garde and Lloyd is more sweet and melodic.
-But despite their guitar virtuosity and Verlaine’s impressionistic lyrics, Television are part of the punk era, with its stripped-down, DIY aesthetic; Verlaine’ strangled vocals are something of an acquired taste, while the rhythm section sound of drummer Billy Ficca and bassist Fred Smith is dry and uncluttered.
+But despite their guitar virtuosity and Verlaine’s impressionistic lyrics, Television are part of the punk era, with its stripped-down, DIY aesthetic.
+Verlaine’s strangled vocals are an acquired taste, while the rhythm section sound of drummer Billy Ficca and bassist Fred Smith is dry and uncluttered.

-The band only produced two studio albums in their initial tenure – 1978’s Adventure was effectively the weaker half of their live set and was less well received.
-The same lineup reunited for 1992’s self-titled album, and have continued intermittently as a live act, although Lloyd hasn’t been involved recently.
+The band only produced two studio albums in their initial tenure.
+1978’s Adventure was effectively the weaker half of their live set and was less well received.
+The same lineup reunited for 1992’s self-titled album and continued intermittently as a live act, although Lloyd was replaced by Jimmy Rip in 2007.
+Verlaine passed away in 2023, ending the group.

 Television Album Reviews